 Vancouver is a sure bet for a great vacation, even if you live here.
 It’s a global destination for tourists who make it a point to visit places like Gassy Jack, the Museum of Anthropology, Kits Beach and Grouse Mountain.
 Vancouver is beautiful, and for the health-minded, it can be the perfect place to stay in shape.
+But these popular destinations are car-centric, and getting active here is not always top of mind for staycationers.

 Many fitness-oriented globetrotters are picking their next trip based on how well it allows them to engage in their favourite fitness activity.
 They may go to Italy for a swimming tour, or join a 10K run in Hawaii, for example.
 If you’re interested in keeping it local, however, there are more than a few reasons why you can make your staycation in Vancouver a fun and healthy one.